d-bl/GroundForge/docs/API.md

 An IDE can compile and run the worksheet as you type.

 The `PatternSheet` is ready to create an SVG in a JVM environment.
-A [ForceDemo class] is under construction for batch generation of pair/thread diagrams.
+A [PatternDemos class] shows batch generation of pair/thread diagrams.
 Though written in scala both can as easily be used in java.

 [facades]: https://github.com/spaced/scala-js-d3/issues/25
-[ForceDemo class]: ../src/test/scala/dibl/ForceDemo.scala
+[PatternDemos class]: ../src/test/scala/dibl/PatternDemos.scala
 [dependencies]: https://github.com/d-bl/GroundForge/blob/b97deb1963be7e9cacb8836e708783174c3f877a/pom.xml#L12-L28